blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Warding Bond (2nd)
 Casting Time: 1 action
 Range: Touch
-Components: V, S, M(a pair of rings worth at least 25GP that you and the target must wear for the duration)
 Duration: 1 hour
 While the target is within 30 feet of you, they gain a +1 bonus to AC and saving throws and resistance to all damage.
 Each time they take damage, you take the same amount of damage.